Setup and Migration

 OpenSearch has a hard limit of 10,000 documents for search results.
 This means STATS_DASHBOARD_REINDEXING_BATCH_SIZE cannot exceed 10,000, and any attempt to count documents after a search_after position will be limited to 10,000 results maximum.

-The service will also check the memory usage of the OpenSearch domain on starting each batch and exit if the memory usage exceeds the STATS_DASHBOARD_REINDEXING_MAX_MEMORY_PERCENT configuration variable.
+The service will check the memory usage of the OpenSearch domain on starting each batch and exit if the memory usage exceeds the STATS_DASHBOARD_REINDEXING_MAX_MEMORY_PERCENT configuration variable.
 The service will also check the health of the OpenSearch domain on starting each batch and exit if the health is not good.

 Handling failures